Policy Manual (v2.8 16/08/2017)

 - 18.104.22.168.8.- The receiving organization must comply with all LACNIC policies in force.

-- 22.214.171.124.9.- Blocks and their sub-blocks from allocations or assignments from LACNIC, being initial or additional, can not be transferred for a period of one year as of the allocation or assignment date.
+- 22.214.171.124.9.- Blocks and their sub-blocks from allocations or assignments from LACNIC, being initial or additional, can not be transferred for a period of three years as of the allocation or assignment date.

 - 126.96.36.199.10.- Transferred legacy resources will no longer be considered as such.